 Return of the British submarine B11 (Lieutenant Holbrook) after the sinking of the Turkish battleship in the Dardanelles.
 Holbrook’s B11 was making the first deep-water penetration of the Dardanelles strait and diving beneath the Turkish mines.
-Finding the battleship ‘Messudieh’ lying at anchor, he hit her with a single torpedo at 800m; she went down quite rapidly but opened a heavy fire on B11, which had trouble submerging in the very shallow water.
+Finding the battleship ‘Messudieh’ lying at anchor, he hit her with a single torpedo at 800 m; she went down quite rapidly but opened a heavy fire on B11, which had troubles submerging in the very shallow water.
 B11 escaped down the straits in an epic nine-hour submerged journey.
 War Diary World War One for Sunday, December 13, 1914: Sea War

 Flanders: Germans pull back from Yser Canal.
 Southern Fronts

 Serbia: Frank informs Potiorek that Belgrade cannot be held.
 Serb Third Army retakes Obrenovac.
 Serb First Army reoccupies Loznica-Sabac line.
 Fighting in the west almost over.
 Neutrals

 Italy: Mussolini speaks in Parma ‘Neutrals never dominate events.
 They always sink.
 Blood alone moves the wheels of history’.